ChemicalCo/immersion-cigs-rewrite/README.md

   - prisonerMO - Scripting: remoteExec -> CBA Events
   - kneely - WW2 Cigarette Models and Textures
   - Vespade - Immersive Crayon Models and Textures
+  - Brominum - Model of Cigarbox and refurbished sounds
+  - ArtemisGodfrey - Helping with models
-  - OverlordZorn - Rewrite of configs and scripts, fixing some models here, adding some new textures there and glueing everything together.
+  - OverlordZorn - Rewrite of configs and scripts, fixing some models here, adding some new textures there and glueing everything together
-  - ArtemisGodfrey - Helping with models.

 ### Dependencies
 - Latest Arma 3